saumitraaditya/edgevpnio.github.io/_pages/configbasics.md

   },
 ```

 Certificate-based authentication requires additional steps to [create a CA, sign certificates, and configure the server](/openfireconfig).
-As far as EdgeVPN configuration goes, in the _Signal_ module you must specify the user's certificate and private key files.
+As far as the configuration goes, in the _Signal_ module you must specify the user's certificate and private key files.
 Note that the typical port for certificate-based authentication is 5223, rathar than 5222:

 ```
   "Signal": {